frankligy/SNAF/docs/troubleshooting.rst

 run like that::

-    # build image using singularity
+    # build image using singularity, you may have to use singularity/3.1 if you run into any errors
     singularity build my_software.sif docker://fred2/optitype

     # run it, assuming the fastq file is in the current directory